iovisor/bcc/docs/kernel-versions.md

 ## 4.4

 - bpf_perf_event_output: used by many tools that print per-event output.
 Eg, opensnoop.
-- unprivileged BPF: non-root usage.
+- unprivileged BPF for sockets: non-root usage for socket-based programs.

 ## 4.6